rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.7.0.txt

 - under some circumstances wait_for_confirms/1 could fail to return.

 enhancements
-- a connection timeout value is accepted on Erlang client connections.
+- a connection timeout value can be set for Erlang client connections.

 java client
 -----------